cowlicks/blind-salaries/README.md

 # signing
 The third party then takes each message and:
-* checks the key belongs to an authorized employee who has not already submitted a message
+* checks the key belongs to an authorized employee
+* checks this employee has not already submitted a message
 * checks the signature
 * signs the message
 * returns the signature to whoever sent it